AaltoVision/ADVIO/README.md

   * Speed

 * Accelerometer: Data collected through CoreMotion/CMMotionManager.
 Acquired at 100 Hz, which is the maximum rate.
-CoreMotion reports the accelerations in 'g's (at standstill you expect to have 1~g in the vertical direction).
+CoreMotion reports the accelerations in 'g's (at standstill you expect to have 1g in the vertical direction).

 * Gyroscope: Data collected through CoreMotion/CMMotionManager.
 Acquired at 100 Hz, which is the maximum rate.
 Note that the readings are in the Apple device coordinate frame (not altered in any way here).

 * Magnetometer: Data collected through CoreMotion/CMMotionManager.
 Acquired at 100 Hz, which is the maximum rate.
 Values are the three-axis magnetometer readings in uT.
 All values are uncalibrated.

 * Barometric altimeter: Data collected through CoreMotion/CMAltimeter.
-Acquired at an uneven sampling rate ($\sim$1~Hz).
+Acquired at an uneven sampling rate (roughly 1 Hz).
 Samples are stored as they arrive from the delegare callback.
 The actual barometric pressure is in val0 and the inferred relative altutude (calculated by Apple magic) is stored in val1.

-* ARKit poses : The Apple ARKit poses (translation and orientation) are captured at 60~Hz.
+* ARKit poses : The Apple ARKit poses (translation and orientation) are captured at 60 Hz.
 The camera parameters reported by ARKit on the iPhone are stored as well.

 ## Tango

 * UNIX time: Time stamps aligning the internal device clock to UNIX time.

-* Tango poses (raw): The Google Tango raw poses (translation and orientation) are captured at 60~Hz.
+* Tango poses (raw): The Google Tango raw poses (translation and orientation) are captured at 60 Hz.

-* Tango poses (area learning): The Google Tango area learning poses (translation and orientation) are captured at 60~Hz.
+* Tango poses (area learning): The Google Tango area learning poses (translation and orientation) are captured at 60 Hz.

 * Camera frames: Video from the wide-angle (fisheye) camera on the Tango.
-Captured at 30~fps / 640$\times$480.
+Captured at 30 fps with  640 by 480 resolution.

 ## Pixel

 * UNIX time: Time stamps aligning the internal device clock to UNIX time.

-* ARCore poses: The Google ARCore poses (translation and orientation) are captured at 30~Hz.
+* ARCore poses: The Google ARCore poses (translation and orientation) are captured at 30 Hz.

 # Dataset structure